Ambiwlans/SmarterAutoMod/README.md

 ### Data collection

-Run data_collecter.py.
+Run data_collector.py.
 Wait.
 This can be stopped and started at any time since it regularly saves while data is being collected.
-The process of collecting 1000 submsisions takes 6 ~ 8 hours.
+The process of collecting 1000 submissions takes 6 ~ 8 hours.
 Creates a ~15MB file.

 ### Data processing

 Run data_processing.py.
 This takes significantly more computer resources and can take a few hours.
 It cannot be stopped midway.
-Suggested to run it overnight to not get in the way.
+I suggest you run it overnight to not get in the way.
 Creates a ~15MB file.

 ### Learning